Young God (EP)

-Young God is the second EP by American experimental rock band Swans.
-It was released in 1984, through record label K.422.
-It is also referred to as "Raping a Slave" and "I Crawled", but is officially referred to as Young God by the band.
-As with Cop, the cover art includes a notice that the record is "designed to be played at maximum volume."
+Young God is the second EP by the American experimental rock band Swans.
+Released in 1984, it was issued through the record label K.422.
+Although also referred to as "Raping a Slave" and "I Crawled", the band officially recognizes it as Young God.
+Similar to Cop, the cover art features a notice stating that the record is "designed to be played at maximum volume."